quantmind/lux/luxsite/docs/tutorials/extensions.rst

 .. py:method:: Extension.on_config(self, app)

 This is the first event to be fired.
-It is executd once only after the :attr:`.App.config` dictionary has been loaded from the setting file.
+It is executed once only after the :attr:`.App.config` dictionary has been loaded from the setting file.
 This is a chance to perform post processing on parameters before the wsgi :attr:`.App.handler` is loaded.